• Hot Dip Galvanized Slitted Steel Coils Hot sale System 1

 It can be widely used in transportation, light industry, civil usage and farming.
 It is also the perfect building material in construction for making roofing tile, steel profiles for wall partition, T-bar, studs, fireproof door, air conditioning duct and home appliance.

-Q: Can steel strips be galvanized?
+Q: Can steel strips be used in the production of electrical connectors?

-Q: How are steel strips used in the production of electrical components?
+Q: How are steel strips processed for recyclability?

-Q: Can steel strips be used in the manufacturing of machinery?
+Q: Can steel strips be welded?

 Send your message to us